kign/c4wa/etc/doc/language.md

 ## C Preprocessor

-While preprocessor is not part of `c4wa`, it can optionally run your code through external preprocessor if available at the host, with `-P` command line option.
-Add command line options which begin with `-D` would be directly passed to the preprocessor (or ignored if `-P` isn't present).
-We also add `-DC4WA`.
+While preprocessor is not part of `c4wa`, it can optionally run your code through external preprocessor if available on the host, with `-P` command line option.
+Any command line option which begins with `-D` will be directly passed to the preprocessor (or ignored if `-P` isn't present). `-DC4WA` is always added.

 Current implementation does NOT recognize `#line` directives by default inserted by C Preprocessor.
 If you run through C preprocessor manually, please make sure to remove them (usually `-P`).

 ## Cross-compiling with C

-Cross-compiling the code with standard C compiler is listed above as one of the design goals, and it should be simple and straightforward.
+Cross-compiling the code with standard C compiler is listed above as one of the design goals, and it should indeed be simple and straightforward; `c4wa` does not use any special syntax or markers not known to a C compiler.
 Nevertheless, you may need a few adjustments:

-  * `cw4a` is using some built-in functions not known to standard C: `alloc`, `memgrow`, `memsize`
+  * `cw4a` is using some built-in functions specific to WASM and thus not present in standard library:
+    `alloc`, `memgrow`, `memsize`
-  * Other build-in functions are part of C library, but must be declared directly or via an include file;
+  * Other built-in functions while are part of C library, must be declared directly or via an include file;
   * `cw4a` is tolerant to functions calling each other in any order.

-This is an example of the header which you can include into your program:
+This is an example of the header you can include into your program:

 ```c
 #ifndef C4WA